Yorkville Theater, 86th Street between Lexington and Third, via Wikimedia

 In celebration of this history, FRIENDS of the Upper East Side Historic Districts is releasing today a new neighborhood history book, “Shaped by Immigrants: A History of Yorkville.”
 And after getting a sneak peek, we couldn’t resist sharing some juicy neighborhood history gems.
 From having its own “piano ferry” and the largest brewery in the country to revolutionizing apartment living, this Upper East Side enclave is bursting with exciting secrets!

-Today’s Yorkville was once the bucolic Harris’ Point (Horren’s Hook), seen here in 1776, via NYPL
+Today’s Yorkville was once the bucolic Harris’ Point (Horen’s Hook), seen here in 1776, via NYPL

 Today, Yorkville is a bustling part of Manhattan, connected to all five boroughs via the Second Avenue Subway.
 But, in the 1700s, the area was a sleepy country retreat for the city’s most elite families, including the Astors and the Schermerhorns.
 For their pleasure, these illustrious New Yorkers could make use of Yorkville’s best-known leisure spot, Jones’s Wood, around what is now East 70th Street, which sported beer gardens, dances, and even German shooting competitions.

 One of Yorkville’s original country estates still stands, and serves as New York’s “Little White House.”
 Gracie Mansion, built on the edge of the East River in 1799, began housing New York’s mayors in 1942, during the La Guardia administration.